esphome/esphome-docs/esphomeyaml/components/fan/speed.rst

 -  **output** (**Required**,
-   `id </esphomeyaml/configuration-types.html#id>`__): The id of the binary output component to use for this fan.
+   `id </esphomeyaml/configuration-types.html#id>`__): The id of the `float output component </esphomeyaml/components/output/index.html>`_ to use for this fan.
 -  **name** (**Required**, string): The name for this fan.
 -  **oscillation_output** (*Optional*,
    `id </esphomeyaml/configuration-types.html#id>`__): The output to use